jvail/weather.js/README.md

 weather.js
 ==========

-Predicts, calculates various parameters - dependiing only on latitude and temperature (min, max) input - relevant to crop growth models if those parameters are not available: solar radiation (global, PAR, PPF, direct fraction), daylength.
+Predicts, calculates various parameters - depending only on latitude and temperature (min, max) input - relevant to crop growth models if those parameters are not available: solar radiation (global, PAR, PPF, direct fraction), daylength.

 ## Acknowledgements